crosschain-alliance/lukso-tokenbridge/README.md

 **Ethereum**

-1. When Mailbox.process() is called, it will check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
+1. When Mailbox.process() is called, it will check with Aggregation ISM (aggregate result from Multisig ISM and Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
 If so, it will unlock ERC20 token to the receiver.

 ## Reference